-Sunday, 12 April 2009
+Sunday 12 April 2009

 Oranges and Lemons says the bells of St Clemence and the Cult of Tango

-and another for me and perhaps other members of the exploding "rave scene" For us the "You know when you've been tango’d" catchphrase of Orange Tango had quite a different meaning!
 For me this alternative meaning was reinforced because my brother and I had been travelling up to London at the weekends for our dose of hardcore rave at the "Orange club"

-The "Jesus in Me" concept seemed harmonious to the Christian Buddhist movement, those Buddhist ‘s/ Christians that see Christ Conciousness as a state of conciousness comparable with the Buddha’s enlightenment or achieving union with the TAO
+The "Jesus in Me" concept seemed harmonious to the Christian Buddhist movement.
+Those Buddhists/Christians that see Christ Conciousness as a state of conciousness comparable with the Buddha’s enlightenment or achieving union with the TAO

-So when the following Easter to the "Jesus in me" commercials when the makers of Tango ran the "Cult of yellow tango commercial" my curiosity was peaked again , but I felt like it had special significance .In the commercials everyone in the yellow tango cult wore yellow robes and enjoyed peace and love and worship the Jim/Jinn to be found in the yellow tango drink.
+So when the following Easter in contrast to the "Jesus in Me" commercials the makers of Tango ran the "Cult of yellow tango commercial" my curiosity was peaked again.
+I felt like it had special significance .
+In the commercials everyone in the yellow tango cult wore yellow robes, enjoyed peace and love and were followers of JIM.

 2 comments: